-If you are interested in enhancing your self-confidence as well as the size and/or shape of your breasts, learn more about what makes Dr. Larry Lickstein the top choice for patients in Loudoun and Fairfax counties.
+If you are interested in enhancing your self-confidence as well as the size and/or shape of your breasts, learn more about what makes Dr. Larry Lickstein the top choice for patients in Loudoun County.

 Why Choose Dr. Larry Lickstein for Your Breast Augmentation?